 Using Digital Radiography to Better Visualize the Bones and Organs

-Animal Care of Greenville uses digital X-ray to get a better visual of your pet’s bones, joints, heart, and lungs.
+Animal Care of Greenville uses digital cat and dog X-rays to get a better visual of your pet’s bones, joints, heart, and lungs.
 Unlike film X-ray, digital X-ray exposes your pet to far less radiation and produces sharper, clearer images of their internal systems.
 These procedures also tend to go more quickly, as they require fewer retakes and less re-positioning to get a better image.
-We can also send files containing your pet’s X-rays to outside specialists if necessary.
+We can also send files containing your cat or dog’s X-rays to outside specialists if necessary.

 Digital X-ray is ideal for detecting and diagnosing: